MMetze/DMHelper/DMHelperDocumentation/FirstSteps.md

 ![Room 1 exlpored](Images/interface_06.jpg)
 The controls in **3** are used to change the view of the map.
 That comes in handy if you have really large maps and could not make out the details fully zoomed out.
 Just try them, you will not mess up your map by zooming.

-I like to keep my room descriptions also in DMHelper.
+I like to keep my room descriptions also in the DM Helper.
 For that we're going to create an encounter by right clicking on _Encounters->Add Text Encounter_.
-I name it _Room 1_ and put in my description.
+I will name it _Room 1_ and put in my description.
 ![Room 1 description](Images/interface_07.jpg)
-This way, I can just read the players the descriptions right out of DMHelper.
+This way, I can just read the players the descriptions right out of the DM Helper.

 Now I assume that my players will go next to room 19.
 First I'll create a text encounter with the description.
 _The old, wooden door opens to your pushing it, the hinges creaking loudly.
 After a few inches the door gets stuck, just wide enough opened for you and your companions to push through, one by one.
 The following room is dark.
 Really dark.
 The little light spilling over from the room before does not help, even a little_